Start here

 - Wavex XT-Series Compounds

-- Wavex Clay Bar + lubricant
+- Wavex Clay Bar with lubricant

 FAQs

-- Will Water Spot Remover Gel fix etched (Type 2) stains?
+- Will Water Spot Remover Gel fix etched Type 2 stains?

 - No. Wavex Glass Polish Cum Hard Water Spot Remover is for glass only.

-- Manual vs machine for Glass Polish?
+- Is manual use enough for Glass Polish?

 © 2025 Wavex Auto Care — Your ride, your pride, our passion.